Digital banking and neobanks

 - A large range of products: Established banks offer everything from transaction accounts to home loans to car insurance, and while neobanks plan to expand their product offering, all those options may not be available when they first launch.

 Why does Australia need neobanks?

-- Lack of competition in the banking sector.
-80% of Australians bank with the big four, which made a combined $32 billion in profits last year alone.
-With such a monopoly on Australian banking, competition is needed to drive down interest rates and fees, which is where Neobanks come in to challenge the big banks.
+- Lack of competition in the banking sector: 80% of Australians bank with the big four, which made a combined $32 billion in profits in 2017 alone.
+With such a monopoly on Australian banking, competition could be one way to drive down interest rates and fees, which is where neobanks and digital banks come in to challenge the big banks.

 What is artificial intelligence and how will neobanks use it?